Abigail’s Party (1977) dir. Mike Leigh

 w/ Elizabeth Plumb, Alisa Courtney, John Aprea, Wayne Want, Marland Proctor

 It’s the 1970s in a subdivision called Rockpointe Patio Homes and the relationship between the furniture and the wallpaper is really swinging.
-As is the relationship between neighboring housewives Adria (blonde Courtney) and Denise (brunette Plumb) whose military husbands are frequently away.
+As is the relationship between neighboring housewives Adria (blonde Alisa Courtney) and Denise (brunette Elizabeth Plumb) whose military husbands are frequently away.
 “Lonely people fall in love with other lonely people,” Denise says to Adria.
 “No matter who they’re in love with, it’s good and it’s beautiful.”
 Adria’s sincere but unsure about their affair, alas, and Denise’s jealousy proves to be neither good nor beautiful.
 So Denise on her own explores the gay counterculture, getting high with a lipstick lesbian, yet she can’t shake her feelings for Adria.
-Producer Harry ‘Sultan of Sexploitation’ Novak wanted a film for a horny male audience but what Keepers delivers instead is a fairly respectable melodrama with little nudity and a happy ending.
-Peeters also directed the female biker movie Bury Me an Angel (1972), which is more straight-up camp than this one.
+Producer Harry ‘Sultan of Sexploitation’ Novak wanted a film for a horny male audience, hence the misleading film posters, but what Peeters delivers instead is a fairly respectable melodrama with little nudity and a happy ending.
+Peeters also directed the female biker movie Bury Me an Angel (1972) (see above), which is more straight-up camp than this one.
 This is a very sincere movie.
 That means it will be poignant for some viewers and boring for others.
-I love it.
+I’d consider it and Bury Me an Angel required viewing for LGBTQ cinema history nerds.
 On DVD from Wolfe Video.
 Check Netflix.
 75 minutes.
 Its suburban feminist theme would make for a good double-feature with Romero’s Season of the Witch (1972).

 Killer of Sheep (1977) dir.
 Charles Burnett